Socket Functions

 Handles

-The handle is a native data type used to interact with an external resource, including sockets.
-With a native data type, the AeroScript compiler can supply a well-defined interface for socket operations with improved type-checking.
+The handle is a built-in data type used to interact with an external resource, including sockets.
+With a built-in data type, the AeroScript compiler can supply a well-defined interface for socket operations with improved type-checking.
 For more information, refer to Fundamental Handle Data Type on the Data Types and Variables page.

 Open and Close a Socket